beaucoo/enrich-stream/README.md

 #EnrichStream

-A stream that provides asynchronous enrichment of data and guarantees FIFO ordering.
+A stream that enables asynchronous enrichment of data with concurrency control while maintaining FIFO ordering.

 ##Implementation
 Enrichment is asynchronous.